 Seven players make up our party for The Watchers in the Sky scenario by Graham Walmsley.
 Describing the entire game would reveal spoilers to those who hasn’t played it yet, so I wont tell what happened.

-It is early 1933 in England.
-Seven individuals, each with a connection to Brichester University, ranging from janitor to alienist to geologist are brought together by peculiar events and findings involving black birds that seems to have been physically altered.
+It began in early 1933 in England.
+Peculiar events brought together seven individuals, ranging from janitor to alienist to geologist.
+They each had a connection to Brichester University.
+The events usually involved black birds that seemed to have been physically altered.
 I played the biologist Dr. Andrea Parker who also had a young graduate student Helen Howell who acts as her assistant.
-The assistant tags along in character to do anything Dr. Parker tells her to do to get an A in her biology thesis – including perform surgery on one of the strange birds which causes… Wait!
+The assistant tagged along in character to do anything Dr. Parker tells her to do to get an A in her biology thesis – including perform surgery on one of the strange birds which causes… Wait!
 I believe I’ve said too much.

-All I can say is that although the GM had to rail-road a bit to complete the entire scenario in an afternoon, it was enjoyable.
+Although the GM had to railroad a bit to complete the entire scenario in an afternoon, it was enjoyable.
 Our characters’ Drives and Pillars of Sanity ensure they stay in character – which also means we go deeper and deeper into understanding the horrific mystery.
-It was a matter of who lost Sanity first (which triggers a nice little Fight or Flight reaction) and when the scenario ended I did have a feeling of mild horror at the occurrences in it.
+It was a matter of who lost Sanity first (which triggers a nice little Fight or Flight reaction).
+When the scenario ended I did have a feeling of mild horror of the occurrences and encounters we had experienced.

 It was fun!